sng2c/make_thumbnail_all/README.md

 # Making video thumbnails by template matching.

-* make a snapshot as 'tmpl.jpg' for find signature frame.
+* make a snapshot as 'tmpl.jpg' for finding signature frame.
 * make make_thumbmail_all.sh for you.

 ```bash